Overview of Specific GST Guide in Malaysia

 (c) the hiring of a passenger car.

-According to Malaysia GST General guide Para 192, A passenger motor car means a motor car which is constructed or adapted for carrying not more than nine passengers including the driver and the unladed weight of which does not exceed three thousand kilograms but does not include:
+According to Malaysia GST Guide on Input Tax Credit Para 10, A passenger motor car means a motor car which is legally licensed and constructed, modified or adapted for the purpose to carry or capable to transport and commonly available or used on public roads in Malaysia.
+The specification and features of a passenger motor car is to have seats of not more than nine passengers including the driver and the unladen weight of which does not exceed three thousand kilograms but does not include:

 (a) hire and drive car which is licensed under Land Public Transport Act 2010 and Tourism Vehicle Licensing Act 1999;